USA Online Casinos

 Answered by: Dan | Answered on: 2023-07-04

-At the time of writing this answer, Rhode Island has been the last state which has legalized online casinos, becoming the seventh state to allow online casino gambling.
-The new bill, SB 948, was passed with unanimous approval, with the law also backing live casino games in addition to RNG-based virtual casino games.
-The legal age of gambling in the state of Rhode Island was also increased from 18 to 21.
-Another section of the new bill included significant changes in revenue taxes, with online slots having their tax rates increased from 50% to 61%, while the tax on table games saw a reduction from 18% to 15.5%.
+At the time of writing, Rhode Island is the most recent state to legalize online casinos, becoming the seventh state to allow them.
+The new bill, SB 948, passed with unanimous approval and authorizes live dealer games as well as RNG-based casino games.
+The legal gambling age in Rhode Island also increased from 18 to 21.
+The bill made notable tax changes: the tax rate on online slots rose from 50% to 61%, while the tax on table games dropped from 18% to 15.5%.